frschu/aligned_oblique_in_rnns/README.md

 The code should enable to reproduce all results.

-All code was run with python 3.10.6, with packages specified in 'requirements.txt'.
+All code was run with python 3.10.6, with packages specified in $requirements.txt$.
 All analysis and plotting was done in notebooks.
 Notebooks generating the bulk of the simulations end on <...gen.ipynb>.
 Simulations are run with pytorch.
 They should run both on CPU and GPU (most recent tests only on CPU).